cosmos/ibc/README.md

 ## Interchain Standards

-All standards are listed here in order of their ICS numbers.
+All standards in the "draft" stage are listed here in order of their ICS numbers, sorted by category.

 Check [issue 26](https://github.com/cosmos/ics/issues/26) for a list of IBC specifications in progress.